Stellarend/Tower-of-Fantasy-Guide/README.md

 1. Don't ADVANCE individual gear pieces unless its SSR
 1. You should, however ENHANCE the gear slots as it will keep the upgrades even if you change your gear
 1. Upgrade your gear in increments of 5 to get milestone bonuses, starting with gloves and boots
-1. if gear upgrade materials are limited in shop, buy it whenever it refreshes in shop
+1. If gear upgrade materials are limited in shop, buy it whenever it refreshes
-1. when nearby do:
+1. When nearby, do map completion (you can use the ToF map linked above to do this faster):
-    - side quests
+    - Side Quests
-    - spacerifts
+    - Spacerifts
-    - onmium towers
+    - Onmium Towers
-    - scenic points
+    - Scenic Points
-    - world exploration marks
+    - World Exploration Marks
-1. unlock food recipes via cooking (lookup recipes)
+1. Unlock food recipes via cooking (lookup recipes)
-1. do achievements when time restricted tasks are done
+1. Do achievements when time restricted tasks are done
-1. don't buy blue gear, it drops from dungeons (joint operation)
+1. Don't buy blue gear, it drops from dungeons (joint operation)
-1. don't waste SR (purple) materials on upgrading weapons below SSR (yellow)
+1. Don't waste SR (purple) materials on upgrading weapons below SSR (yellow)
 1. upgrade weapons above all else in this order:
-    - single target dps
+    - Single target dps
     - AOE dps
-    - ranged dps
+    - Ranged dps
-    - healing
+    - Healing
 1. Upgrade Mind matrix first because it grants crit which is the best stat

 - Matrix guide: https://youtu.be/7dSX0CJQfWk